-They also help people who take OUD medications access supportive services (for example, counseling is one of the pillars of substance use disorder treatment for many people).
-Cognitive-behavioral therapy, family counseling, and other types of therapy can help you stay clean.
-Psychotherapy can also treat other mental health conditions that are often involved in substance abuse.
+These providers do not prescribe or administer OUD medications, but they do interact with healthcare professionals who do.
+They also help people taking OUD medications access supportive services such as counseling.
+Counseling is an essential part of substance use disorder treatment for many people.
+Cognitive-behavioral therapy, family counseling, and other types of therapy can help individuals stay clean.
+Psychotherapy can also treat other mental health conditions that are often associated with substance abuse.

 Counseling plays an important role in treating prescription drug abuse.
+The National Institute on Drug Abuse states that prescription drug abuse therapy can teach individuals strategies to control cravings and recognize destructive thought processes, emotions, and situations in order to prevent relapse.
+These strategies can help improve a person's ability to care for themselves, work, and maintain relationships.
+There are several types of therapy available to assist in recovery.
+Mental health professionals may prescribe medications to treat disorders.
+Each of these professionals has gone through additional years of education and training which makes them a valuable part of a person's treatment team.

-According to the National Institute on Drug Abuse, prescription drug abuse therapy can teach you strategies to control cravings and recognize destructive thought processes, emotions, and situations to prevent relapse.
-These strategies can help improve your ability to care for yourself, work, and maintain relationships.
-There are several types of therapy you can choose to get you on your way to recovery.
-Some mental health professionals may prescribe medications to treat disorders.
-Each of these professionals goes through additional years of education and training.
-This in-depth knowledge makes them a valuable part of a person's treatment team.
-While any counseling therapy for the treatment of drug abuse is better than none, group therapy is generally preferred over individual therapy.
-The Drug Enforcement Administration (DEA) classifies drugs, substances, and certain chemicals used to manufacture them into five distinct categories or programs, depending on the acceptable medical use of a drug and the potential for misuse of a drug.
+Group therapy is generally preferred over individual therapy when it comes to counseling for drug abuse.
+The Drug Enforcement Administration (DEA) classifies drugs, substances, and certain chemicals used to manufacture them into five distinct categories or programs based on the acceptable medical use of a drug and the potential for misuse of a drug.